zoom-care/candidate-project-qa-automation/README.md

 ### TC 4 : Verify book an appointment

 - Navigate to page https://www.zoomcare.com/schedule.
-- For avaialble provider and verify appointment details are present.
+- For available provider and verify appointment details are present.
 - The button with time details should be displayed.
 - The time should be as per the local time zone.
 - If more than 6 , then 5 appointments should displayed and a More button should be displayed.